RBS fined $612 million for rate rigging

 The bank fears the scandal will embolden critics who want it to further shrink its profitable investment bank and focus on basic lending at home.

-"What happened at RBS and other banks is totally unacceptable," Britain's Chancellor, George Osborne, told reporters.
+"What happened at RBS and other banks is totally unacceptable," Chancellor George Osborne, told reporters.

 Britain's Financial Services Authority (FSA) signalled more large fines were in the offing.